xgfone/ship/README.md

 	//     }
 	DefaultMethodMapping map[string]string

-	// The router management, which uses echo implementation by default.
-	// But you can appoint yourself customized Router implementation.
-	Router Router

 	// The logger management, which is `NewNoLevelLogger(os.Stdout)` by default.
 	// But you can appoint yourself customized Logger implementation.
 	Logger Logger